MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 **How often is [!include[pn-remote-assist](../includes/pn-remote-assist.md)] updated?**

-[!include[pn-remote-assist](../includes/pn-remote-assist.md)] will follow the Modern Lifecyle Policy with continuous service updates and major updates every 6 months (October/April).
+[!include[pn-remote-assist](../includes/pn-remote-assist.md)] follows the Modern Lifecyle Policy with continuous service updates and major updates every 6 months (October/April).

 **How can I tell what version I'm using?**